Chocolate Molasses Oatmeal Pie

 My yearlong series of “delicious baked things” has become one of my favorite traditions here at Bunsen Burner Bakery.
 In 2016, we did Quick Bread of the Month.
 In 2017, it was Bundt Cake of the Month.
 And as I hinted at in my last bundt cake post, 2018 is… drumroll please… Pie of the Month!

 Why pie?
 Because I’m ready for a challenge.

 Here’s the truth.
 I love to eat pie.
 I do not love to make pie.

 Cutting a slice of pie gives me more stress and anxiety than anything else I make.

-Faced with a beautiful, perfect pie, I feel nothing short of paralyzing fear at the thought of cutting into a slice, lest the crust crumble and fall apart, or the slice stick to the bottom, or it comes out in a messy blob.
+Faced with a beautiful, perfect pie, I feel nothing short of paralyzing fear at the thought of cutting into a slice, lest the crust crumbles and fall apart, or the slice sticks to the bottom, or it comes out in a messy blob.

 Meaning that… I have to make the pie again.

 Guys, these are not normal fears and phobias.
 Most people put the crumbled piece of pie on a plate and enjoy it, because it still tastes damn good.

 Most people are also not food bloggers, however, in need of a picture-perfect slice of pie.

 And so this year, I am conquering my fear of cutting pie head on, by baking